Roberto Aguirre-Sacasa: Early life

 Although he wrote some plays in high school, it was after college, while working as a publicist at the Shakespeare Theatre, that Aguirre-Sacasa had an opportunity to attend a week-long playwriting workshop under Paula Vogel at Arena Stage in Washington, D.C.
-He recalled in 2003 that Vogel held one of her periodic playwriting “boot camps” in the area:
+He recalled in 2003 that Vogel held one of her periodic playwriting "boot camps" in the area:

+Aguirre-Sacasa then applied to the Yale School of Drama, from which he graduatd in 2003.